Dick Davey

-Richard James Davey Jr. (born April 5, 1942) is a retired American college basketball coach.
+Richard James Davey Jr. (born April 5, 1942) is an American retired college basketball coach.
 Davey is best known for being head men's basketball coach at Santa Clara University from 1992 to 2007.
 Most recently, Davey was the associate head men's basketball coach at Stanford University under head coach Johnny Dawkins from 2008 to 2012 and helped Stanford win the 2012 National Invitation Tournament.

 Early life, education, and baseball career

 Born in San Francisco, Davey grew up in Ceres, California.
 His father, also named Dick Davey, played college basketball at Modesto Junior College and the University of San Francisco and was later a basketball coach at Ceres Union High School.
 At Ceres Union High, Davey played on three sports teams as a football quarterback, basketball guard, and baseball catcher.

 After graduating from Ceres Union in 1960, Davey attended the College of the Pacific (later University of the Pacific) in Stockton, playing on the varsity basketball team at guard from 1961 to 1964 and varsity baseball from 1962 to 1964.
 Under head coach Dick Edwards in 1963–64, Davey averaged 9.0 points and 4.5 rebounds in 26 games on a 15–11 Pacific Tigers men's basketball team.
 On the Pacific Tigers baseball team, Davey earned All-West Coast Athletic Conference honors in 1963 and 1964.
 Davey graduated from Pacific with a Bachelor of Arts in education in 1964.

 After graduating, Davey played minor league baseball in the San Francisco Giants farm system as a catcher and outfielder, for the Decatur Commodores in 1964 and Magic Valley Cowboys in 1965.
 Davey played 60 games in his minor league baseball career, batting .172 with 23 RBI.
 Davey retired from baseball due to an injury.